berberman/nvfetcher/README.md

 ```

 Each *package* corresponds to a TOML table, whose name is encoded as table key;
-there are two fields and four optional git prefetch configuration in each table:
+there are two required fields and three optional fields in each table:
 * a nvchecker configuration, how to track version updates
   * `src.github = owner/repo` - the latest gituhb release
   * `src.github_tag = owner/repo` - the max github tag, usually used with list options (see below)